ElNiak/awesome-formal-verification/README.md

 #### Simulation

 * [Verilator](https://www.veripool.org/projects/verilator/wiki/Intro) - Verilator is  "the fastest free Verilog HDL simulator".
 From a verification perspective it supports *line coverage*, *signal toggle coverage* and limited specification of *functional coverage* using SystemVerilog Assertions.
 It also allows one to write testbenches in C++ or SystemC.
-* [Icarus Verilog](https://github.com/steveicarus/iverilog) -The excellent Icarus Verilog simulator.
+* [Icarus Verilog](https://github.com/steveicarus/iverilog) - The excellent Icarus Verilog simulator.
 Slower than Verilator, but it supports full 4-state simulation (i.e. X's and Z's).

 #### Build Systems and Continuous Integration